nonpartisan-redistricting-datahub/Case_Study_3/README.md

-# Case Study: Combining Election Results with Precinct Boundaries to Draw and Analyze Proposed Redistricting Plans
+# Case Study: Joining Election Results with Precinct Boundaries to Analyze Proposed Redistricting Plans

-This is the code that accompanies the Case Study of our aggregation data work with Maine Votes.
+This is the code that accompanies the Case Study of our aggregation data work with Maine Voices Network.

 You can find a write up of that Case Study on our website [redistrictingdatahub.org](https://redistrictingdatahub.org/tools/support/joining-election-results-with-precinct-boundaries-to-analyze-proposed-redistricting-plans/).